It’s that time of year again. The time for holiday parties, gifts, festive decor and, well, spending.

 You won’t need to repay your reverse mortgage until you move out of the home, sell it or pass away.
 Just note: It could mean leaving less to your heirs, so talk to a financial professional before moving forward.

-There arefor the holidays, too.
+There are other ways to make extra cash for the holidays, too.
 You can start your own blog, sign up for a gig-working app, transcribe audio recordings or become a virtual assistant.
-Cutting back on expenses, canceling subscriptions or changing insurance providers may also help you save money and as well.
+Cutting back on expenses, canceling subscriptions or changing insurance providers may also help you save money and free up cash flow as well.

 BY ALY YALE NOVEMBER 23, 2022 / 10:39 AM / CBS NEWS.
 MONEYWATCH: MANAGING YOUR MONEY. extra cash for the holidays.